-We take many things for granted in Hoboken — the views, great food, and convenience to name a few, but what many residents might not realize we are so lucky to have is the Hoboken Volunteer Ambulance Corps (HVAC) who provides FREE (yes, completely free) ambulance rides to residents.
+We take many things for granted in Hoboken — the views, great food, and convenience of a walkable community, to name a few, but what many residents might not realize we are so lucky to have is the Hoboken Volunteer Ambulance Corps (HVAC) which provides free (yes, completely free) ambulance rides to residents.
 We chatted with the local organization and are sharing how everything goes down.
-Read on to learn more about the Hoboken Volunteer Ambulance Corps and how to support their cause.
+Read on to learn more about the Hoboken Volunteer Ambulance Corps and how to support the cause.

 Hoboken Volunteer Ambulance Corps (HVAC) is the last 100% volunteer ambulance organization in Hudson County.
-HVAC was established in 1971, and since that time, they’ve been providing several life-saving medical services for Hoboken.
-What is so special about them (besides the AMAZING work they do), is that all of the medical services they provide are completely free (you are only responsible for any hospital bills).
-Outside of Hoboken, these medical services can be quite expensive (a typical ambulance ride can cost you between $800-$1,200).
+HVAC was established in 1971, and since that time, it has provided several life-saving medical services for Hoboken.
+What is so special about the Corps (besides the amazing work they do), is that all of the medical services provided are completely free (you are only responsible for any hospital bills).
+Outside of Hoboken, these medical services can be quite expensive: a typical ambulance ride can cost $800 or more.

 We met with Tom Molta, the President of HVAC, to shine the spotlight on this notable organization.
-During our chat, we learned that not only does HVAC provide ambulance services for the Hoboken community, they also provide an active shooter task force, a fire safety division, and a field communication unit (to name a few).
-HAVC wouldn’t be able to provide these wonderful services if it weren’t for the 200 dedicated volunteers and donations of support from the community.
+During our chat, we learned that not only does HVAC provide ambulance services for the Hoboken community, but it also provides an active shooter task force, a fire safety division, and a field communication unit among other services HAVC wouldn’t be able to provide these wonderful services if it weren’t for the 200 dedicated volunteers and donations of support from the community.

 The Heroes + Sheroes of HVAC